 Post-Session Decompression

-• Step away from screens for at least 15 minutes.
-Walk outside, read a book, or do something physical to transition away from the intense mental environment.
+Step away from screens for at least 15 minutes.
+Go for a walk, read, or stretch.

-• Review a summary of your session—did you stay calm?
-Which hands triggered stress or confusion?
+Review your session: Did you stay calm?
+Which hands triggered stress?

 Overcoming Mental Roadblocks